TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/reviewer.md

 - [**Request the Potential Reviewer Role**](permissions.md)
 - [**Complete the Reviewer Onboarding**](permissions.md#reviewer).

-!!! note "Onboarding Completion"
+!!! note "Reviewer Contract"
-    Only after the contract is signed by a Charité legal representative, the user is added to the **Reviewers Database**.
+    Only after the Reviewer Contract has been countersigned by a Charité legal representative, the user is added to the **Reviewers Database**.
 While the request is pending, the user will get the role **Potential Reviewer**.

 ## Review Process